bmarcote/vlbi_calculator/doc/notes.md

 - Strike antenna name text if does not have the given frequency.
 - Put some "loading" times.
-- Add GST times.
+X Add GST times.
-- In sensitivity: highlight antennas that cannot observe the source.
+X In sensitivity: highlight antennas that cannot observe the source.
 - Add some pop up (`card` on Bootstrap) on each antenna with info: picture?, codename, country, etc.
 - observation.Observation.thermal_noise() can be highly optimized.
 - Help buttons and explanatory dialog.